alitinker/assets-gulp-template/README.md

 Assets template for projects: Folder structure, gulpfile, package.json with dev dependencies.

 ## What it includes
-Browserified JS files, SVG icons and automated creation of an SVG icon sprite, image compression, minification for CSS files.
+Set JS and SASS files to watch and, optionally, different ones to compile.
+I've found this setup to be the most flexible for my various project workflows.
+The Gulp commands will Browserify JS files, automatically create an SVG icon sprite, compress images, and compile SASS files.

+## Watch JS and SASS files and compile them when files change
+Gulp task:

+  `$ gulp watch`

 ## SASS files
 Gulp task:

   `$ gulp styles`

-This will create the minified version of the css file to be used in production.
-This workflow prevents conflicts from occurring with the css files when merging a dev branch into master.

 ## Icons
 Gulp task: